Is a holster that hangs from the belt that also attaches to the leg legal?

 Can I open carry at my university or college?

 No, while campus carry is legal as of August 1, 2016, it must remain concealed and you must have a handgun license.
-To get a license you must be at least 21 years of age.
+To get a license you must be at least 21 years of age (18 for active duty military).

 No, a person convicted of certain crimes cannot carry a firearm, and minors under 18 years old cannot openly carry without a parent present.
 Generally if you can lawfully possess a firearm, you can open carry with a license.
 Federal laws must also be considered when discussing the legality of firearm ownership.